Effective Friday, September 17, a province-wide mandatory masking order will be implemented for all indoor public spaces.

 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-An immediate driver's licence suspension is issued to drivers who have an illegal amount of alcohol in their body, or who refuse to provide a breathalyzer without a reasonable justification.
+An immediate driver's licence suspension is issued to drivers who have an illegal amount of alcohol and/or drugs in their body, or who refuse to provide a breathalyzer without a reasonable justification.
 Additional information about roadside suspensions can be found on the Saskatchewan Government Insurance (SGI) website.

 If you have been issued an immediate roadside licence suspension, you can appeal SGI's decision to the Highway Traffic Board (HTB).
 You have 90 days from the day you receive the notice of suspension to file your appeal.

 The following are roadside licence suspensions that are eligible for appeal to the HTB:

 When you appeal a roadside suspension, the HTB will consider the following: